Online Assessment Woes and the Technology Skills Antidote

 By building their digital literacy prowess, students are taking important steps on the path to success in the classroom and beyond.
 By 2020, it is estimated that nearly 80 percent of jobs will require some level of technology proficiency.
 Moreover, online assessments may be the first-time students are asked to demonstrate their knowledge and abilities in a digital environment, but it certainly will not be the last.

-For more about preparing students for online assessments, watch this webinar to learn how district improved student performance on these tests by creating a digital literacy program.
+For more about preparing students for online assessments, watch this webinar to learn how a district improved student performance on these tests by creating a digital literacy program.